jadc/notes/bio/2035ib/unit0/index.md

 ### Procedure
 Prepare a numbered list of **specific** instructions to be followed to perform your experiment.
 Only include steps that you **actually did** and materials that you **actually used**.
-Any other scientist unaffiliated with you should be able to **interpret your instructions** and **perform an identical experiment**.
-Detailed instructions for common techniques is unneeded. _e.g. aseptic technique_
+Any other scientist unaffiliated with you should be able to **interpret your instructions** and **perform an identical experiment**; however, detailed instructions for common techniques are unneeded.

+Choose appropriate **intervals** for the manipulated variables.
+> i.e. How often will you measure the growth of the plants in an experiment?

+Determine the sample size, **minimum 5 subjects**.
+Determine an appropriate number of trials, **minimum 5 trials**.

 ### Evidence
 Record **all raw qualitative and quantitative** data necessary to answer the question posed in the problem.